The 10 Biggest Data Breaches [With Chart]

 What happened: Deep Root Analytics, a marketing firm specializing in identifying audiences for political advertisements, was revealed to have stored internal documents on a publicly accessible Amazon server in June 2017.
 The leak contained 1.1 terabytes of data on 198 million American citizens - approximately 61% of the US population - and not only revealed personal data such as home addresses, birth dates and phone numbers, but also advanced sentiment analysis on political issues such as gun ownership and abortion.

-The company was the subject of a class action lawsuit which alleged Deep Root Analytics had failed to “secure and safeguard the public’s personally identifiable information,” leaving US citizens open to identity theft.
+The company was subject to a class-action lawsuit that alleged Deep Root Analytics had failed to “secure and safeguard the public’s personally identifiable information,” leaving US citizens open to identity theft.

 7) MyFitnessPal / Under Armour